lukeoson/lukeoson.github.io/README.md

 __Lloret Control Systems__

-- [x] Greenfield Architecture of Cisco, Meraki, Aruba, & Allied Telesis.
+Greenfield Architecture of Cisco, Meraki, Aruba, & Allied Telesis.

 _At Lloret, i'm regretfully unfulfilled with the industry segment.
 I'm looking for something more inspiring that embraces the paradigm shift toward Infrastructure as Code._

-        > Network Design mapping Client Specifications to constraints.
+S : Network Design mapping Client Specifications to constraints.
-        > Requirements delivered in strict adherence to defined budget.
+M : Requirements delivered in strict adherence to defined budget.
-        > Managed multitudinous stakeholders expectations.
+A : Managed multitudinous stakeholders expectations.
-        > Built a frame of reference for future project pipelines.
+R : Built a frame of reference for future project pipelines.
-        > Delivered in strict adherence to defined timeline.
+T : Delivered in strict adherence to defined timeline.

----
 __WeWork__

-- [x] Key contributor to the global Network Architecture.
+Key contributor to the global Network Architecture.

 _Circa 750 Branches spanning >100 Countries with x4 Data Centres in x3 Continents._

-S > Transition the Global Branch Network to Juniper Full Stack.
+S : Transition the Global Branch Network to Juniper Full Stack.
-M > Radically reduced outages & increased network performance.
+M : Radically reduced outages & increased network performance.
-A > Accommodations for budget & logistics constraints.
+A : Accommodations for budget & logistics constraints.
-R > Enabled the Golden Config for global standardisation.
+R : Enabled the Golden Config for global standardisation.
-T > Completed refresh of First Generation Branches by 2023.
+T : Completed refresh of First Generation Branches by 2023.

-- [x] Key contributor to the global Network Automation & Orchestration Strategy.
+Key contributor to the global Network Automation & Orchestration Strategy.

 _Much nuance here, lessons learnt and all that jazz._

-S > Incorporate the Branch Network into a code pipeline.
+S : Incorporate the Branch Network into a code pipeline.
-M > Reduce the time to deploy a change from days to minutes.
+M : Reduce the time to deploy a change from days to minutes.
-A > Built block by block.
+A : Built block by block.
 Source of Truth & Assurance first.
-R > Radically reduce team toil & increased Member MPS.
+R : Radically reduce team toil & increased Member MPS.
-T > Complete the transition to Infrastructure as Code by 2023.
+T : Complete the transition to Infrastructure as Code by 2023.

-- [x] Owner & Keeper of Nautobot & Netbox Sources of Truth & IPFabric Network Assurance.
+Owner & Keeper of Nautobot & Netbox Sources of Truth & IPFabric Network Assurance.

 _[Network to Code](https://networktocode.com) & [IPFabric](https://ipfabric.com) are wonderful companies - I joyfully advocate for!_

-S > Built Nautobot in AWS & IPFabric as distributed On-Premise.
+S : Built Nautobot in AWS & IPFabric as distributed On-Premise.
-M > Accurate Database of >10,000 network devices.
+M : Accurate Database of >10,000 network devices.
 No Diff.
-A > Cross Functional collaboration with DevOps & Security.
+A : Cross Functional collaboration with DevOps & Security.
-R > Ensure we have viable Sources of Truth both actual & desired.
+R : Ensure we have viable Sources of Truth both actual & desired.
-T > Complete the transition to Infrastructure as Code by 2023.
+T : Complete the transition to Infrastructure as Code by 2023.

-- [x] Administrative duties of Splunk Cloud Observability & Okta SSO.
+Administrative duties of Splunk Cloud Observability & Okta SSO.

 _An unexpected void following Layoffs - I was eager to help!_

-        S > Be the gateway for SSO configuration & access in Network Systems.
+S : Be the gateway for SSO configuration & access in Network Systems.
-        M > Configuration & Access verified by Cyber Compliance Team.
+M : Configuration & Access verified by Cyber Compliance Team.
-        A > Training & Documentation for Okta & Splunk.
+A : Training & Documentation for Okta & Splunk.
-        R > Ensured the Network Team had the correct access to the correct systems.
+R : Ensured the Network Team had the correct access to the correct systems.
-        T > Completed the transition to SSO Okta for capable Systems by 2023.
+T : Completed the transition to SSO Okta for capable Systems by 2023.

 ## Hobbies